Milos Accommodation – Where To Stay In Milos

 Where To Stay In Pollonia, Milos

-Milos Pollonia Village is the second-largest settlement and is situated in the northeastern region of the island.
-It is a lovely fishing community that has been constructed around an inlet and has a tiny harbor.
-The fishing community is well-developed and recognized as a significant tourist destination despite its scenic setting and traditional character.
-Pollonia, as one of the prettiest seaside villages in Milos, is full of whitewashed cottages that line the coastline and maintains the original Cycladic architectural style.
-There are several exciting places to see, enjoyable activities, and a nice beach nearby.
+Pollonia, one of the prettiest seaside villages in Milos, is full of whitewashed cottages that line the coastline and maintain the original Cycladic architectural style.
+There are several exciting places to see, enjoyable activities, and a lovely beach nearby.

-The Port in Pollonia is much smaller than Adamas, so only used by local fishing boats and boats that provide transportation between Pollonia and the islands of Kimolos and Glaronissia.
+The Port in Pollonia is much smaller than Adamas, so it is only used by local fishing boats and boats that provide transportation between Pollonia and the islands of Kimolos and Glaronissia.
 Due to this, visiting Kimolos for the day or staying longer is always an option.

 The gorgeous Cycladic island of Kimolos is unlike Milos because it has not been overrun by mass tourism and has managed to keep a modest profile with a calm mood and a traditional character.
 If you like traveling to unusual places, it is a fantastic option.

 On the other hand, Glaronissia is an uninhabited islet that can only be reached by boat because of its rocky coastline.
 It is entirely composed of lava, has remarkable rock formations, and has significant geological significance.
 Glaronissia excursions are highly well-liked.
-You can either take a planned tour or rent a boat on your own to get there.
+You can either take a planned tour or rent a boat to get there.

 Pollonia conveniently offers an excellent beach for swimming or just lounging by the water.
 Sand, shallow water, and trees that naturally provide shade are all there.
 Families with kids are particularly fond of Pollonia’s beach.
-If you like doing long hikes, you can take the path from Pollonia to Phylakopi and take in the scenery.
-Phylakopi is an important archeological site that dates back to the Prehistoric period.

-Milos Breeze Hotel
+8. Milos Breeze Hotel

 Where To Stay In Milos Island, Greece_Milos Breeze Hotel